digitaltwinconsortium/ManufacturingOntologies/Tools/DynamicsFS/ConfigureDynamicsFS.md

   ![Run](img/runflow.png)

-### Create Azure Logic App to create Alerts in Dynamics 365 Field Service
+### Create an Azure Logic App Workflow to create Alerts in Dynamics 365 Field Service

 This workflow will create alerts in Dynamics 365 Field Service, specifically when a certain threshold of FaultyTime on an asset of the Manufacturing Ontologies reference solution is reached.